 Applicants to these programs must

-- Have at least one year of full-time regular teaching experience in a PK-12 classroom
+- Provide a resume that documents at least one year of full-time regular teaching experiences in K-12 classrooms and current teaching position in a K-12 classroom

-- Provide copies of teaching license or certificate
+- Provide copies of teaching license or certificate1

 - Complete a successful criminal background check (initiated by UWL)

 The WI Department of Public Instruction (DPI) requires that candidates for admission to a teacher education, administration, or pupil services program successfully pass a criminal background check (CBC) as one criterion for admission.
 By applying for admission to one of these programs, candidates agree to provide the necessary personal information to UWL in order to initiate their CBC and to complete their portion of the process prior to the deadline specified in their admission letter.
 Teacher candidates are responsible for all costs associated with their criminal background check(s).